adrian-bueno/maiara/README.md

 - Add support for other NLU and dialog tools (Rasa)
 - CI/CD
 - Publish stable packages and apps to npm, pip, Docker Hub
-- Add test chat to builder-webapp
+- Add test chat to editor-web-app
 - Skill and assistant versioning
 - Add users and groups / Authentication / Permissions / Roles / etc.
 - Realtime multi-user assistant and skill edition (like Google Docs)
 - Skill and assistant sharing (public, groups, other users)
 - Skill and assistant forking
 - Analytics
-- Multi-language builder-webapp
+- Multi-language editor-web-app

 ## Brand icon